Temper (film): Post-production

 S. R. Sekhar simultaneously completed the editing work so that the film could release on time.
 Post-production activities progressed in tandem with the filming during the film's shoot at Goa.
 Mani Sharma began composing the background score on 4 December 2014.
 The film's dubbing activities began on 9 December 2014 at Hyderabad.
 Rama Rao and the film's cast began dubbing for their roles on 4 February 2015.
 The pending DTS mixing and Rama Rao's dubbing were completed by 7 February 2015.
 Mani Sharma was completing the rerecording work at the same time and the final copy was planned to be sent to the Central Board of Film Certification for censoring on 9 February 2015.
 The censoring activities were postponed by a day due to unavailability of slot for censor and delay of final mixing.
 The special screening for the board began at 4:00 PM.
 The board passed the film with an 'U/A' certificate.
 The film's final length after censoring was 147 minutes, and 18 cuts were made in the film, including the reduction of the climax by 30%.

 Themes and influences

 In an interview with Subhash K. Jha for the newspaper Absolute India, Jagannadh said that the film is basically the story of a bad police officer played by Rama Rao and is an action-oriented film.
 He added later that the film is about a highly corrupt and cunning police officer who later transforms into an honest one and the title of the film signifies that the protagonist's character has attitude, arrogance, and is defiant.
 He added that the film has a novel theme and is not inspired by anyone in real life.
 A source from the film's unit revealed that the confrontation scene in the courtroom was shot on the lines of a similar scene from the film Bobbili Puli (1982) and features Rama Rao delivering dialogues that ridicule the contemporary judicial system and police hierarchy.

-The plot of the Movie is somewhat Similar to the Malayalam Film Inspector Garud (2007) Starring Dileep.